 - Complex Care Management Course offered by MiCMRC.
 For course details and registration visit http://micmrc.org/training/micmrc-complex-care-management-course

-C. In addition to the above, both Care Managers and Coordinators, newly hired or existing must complete a series of webinars as indicated in the table below.
-Access to the recorded webinars are located at the bottom of this page.
+C. In addition to the above, both Care Managers and Coordinators, newly hired or existing must complete on line training via webinar(s) & eLearning modules as indicated in the table below.
+Access to the on line training is located at the bottom of this page.